bjdean/explain-strace/README.md

 ```

 ### Interrupt stdin reading
-When reading from stdin, press Ctrl-C to stop reading and display the summary:
+When reading from stdin, press Ctrl-C to stop reading and display the summary.
+For example to strace a running procesws with PID 1234:
 ```bash
 strace -p 1234 2>&1 | explain-strace
 # Press Ctrl-C to stop and see summary